Love French Food

 A classic French Salade Auvergnate with potatoes, ham, cheese, and lettuce.

-Discover the authentic Salade Auvergnate, as it is an easy and satisfying salad to make. - a rustic French potato salad with ham, cheese, and greens.
+Discover the authentic Salade Auvergnate, or Auvergne salad in English.
+A rustic French potato salad with ham, French cheese (or use a substitution), and greens.
 Easy, hearty, and perfect for lunch, dinner, or entertaining.
-Learn how to make this classic French salad recipe with expert tips, wine pairings, and storage notes.
-Many variations are made across France, just like Salade NiΓ§oise and Lyonnaise are also well known for their many creative variants!
+Learn how to make this Auvergne-style salad recipe with expert tips and step-by-step instructions.

 A classic French Salade Auvergnate with potatoes, ham, cheese, and lettuce.